Tsuzat/DS/backend_python/README.md

+> Note: This is just included for showing an alternative backend in python.
+This code is deprecated and will not be used in any update.

 ## Backend For the DLDS written in python

 The backend for DLDS is written in python which used `fastapi` to handle the requests and `uvicorn` to run the server.